Doctor of Philosophy in Chemistry

 The applicant must meet the School of Graduate Studies’ current minimum general admission requirements as published in the graduate catalog.

-- A baccalaureate degree with a major in chemistry.
+- A baccalaureate degree with a major in chemistry or allied fields.

 - Undergraduate credit in mathematics through integral calculus.